tibounise/koncept/README.md

 # Frontend

 # Backend

 To access the backend go to /panel.
 Then, enter 'test' as login and 'test' as password.

 ## Elements

-The structure of the elements is very simple.
+The structure of the element is very simple.
+It has :
+ - Name
+ - Content
+ - Metadatas
+ - Abilities
+ - Timestamp of the last edition
+ - Timestamp of the creation